LeonSering/leonsering/content/publication/olver-2023-convergence/index.md

   unified way.
 More precisely, we introduce a notion of “strict” {{< math >}}$\varepsilon${{< /math >}}-equilibria, and show that these must converge to the exact dynamic equilibrium in the limit as {{< math >}}$\varepsilon \to 0${{< /math >}}.
-  We then show that results for the two settings mentioned can be deduced from this with only moderate further technical effort.</p>
+  We then show that results for the two settings mentioned can be deduced from this with only moderate further technical effort.
 ---